-Dr. James L. Netters Assistant Professor of Rhetoric & Religion and African American Studies
+Dr. James L. Netters Associate Professor of Rhetoric & Religion and African American Studies

 To contact this faculty member, please refer to the faculty directory.